 - Communicative and responsive.
 The relationship between the two of you is built on a two-way verbal communication, reinforced by body language.
-In regard to facial expressions, while happiness is the fundamental one, what is also important is mirroring the friend.
+In regard to facial expressions, while the smile is fundamental, what is also important is mirroring the friend.
 If your friend is disgusted with something, you can also look disgusted, since you are showing disgust not toward your friend but toward the thing he hates.
 On the other hand, if your friend is angry at something and you simply display a friendly, joking attitude, you are not respecting your friend’s feelings.

 - Cooperative.
 The essence of friendship is doing activities together.
-Thus, friends don’t have the attitude of ‘it must be done my way or the highway.’
-They work together and are generally willing to give in on matters of personal preference in order to achieve their common aims.
+Thus, friends don’t have the attitude of ‘my way or the highway.’
+Friends work together and are generally willing to give in on matters of personal preference in order to achieve their common aims.

 - Loyal, faithful, devoted, and trustworthy.
 Your friend can trust you both when you are with him or her and when you are absent.
 Your friend is confident that you will not speak or work against him behind his back.
 Mutual confidence (literally, with faith) is one of the bases of your on-going relationship.